fivelity/usmp/docs/DEVELOPER_GUIDE.md

 -   Primarily use Tailwind utility classes in your Svelte templates.
 -   Configure `tailwind.config.js` for custom themes, colors, and plugins.
 -   Use `@apply` in `<style>` blocks sparingly for complex component-specific styles not easily achieved with utilities.
+-   Follow the established color scheme system defined in `client/src/lib/stores/themes.ts` for consistent theming.
+-   Use the provided color variables and theme utilities for dynamic styling.

 ## 7. Testing